 "I saw two young men, who seemed to be clad in robes of light, enter the room.
-I pointed to Magdalen, who lay quietly sleeping, and made a sign to them not to disturb her; but they said they came to conduct her to the bridal ceremony."
-Melanchthon was much moved, and afterwards said to his wife, "These were holy angels, that Catharine saw in her dream; and they will conduct the virgin to her bridal in the celestial kingdom."
-When her last moments were near, she raised her eyes tenderly to her parents, and begged them not to weep for her.
+I pointed to Magalalen, who lay quietly sleeping, and made a sign to them not to disturb her; but they said they came to conduct her to the bridal ceromony."
+Melanchthon was much moved, and afterwards said to his wife, "These were folly angels, that Catharine saw in her dream; and they will conduct the virgin to her bridal in the celestial kingdom."
+When her hast moments were near, she mised her gres tenderly to her parents, and begged them not to weep for her.
 "I go," said she, "to my Father in heaven," and a sweet smile irradiated her dying countenance.
-Luther three himself upon his kness, weeping bitterly, and fervently prayed God to spare her to them;-in a few moments she expired in the arms of her father.
-Catharine, unequal to repressing the agony of her sorrow, was at a little distance, perhaps unable to witness the last, long-drawn breath.
-When the scene was closed, Luther repeated fervently, "The will of God be done!-yes, she has gone to her Father in heaven."
-Philip Melanchthon, who, with his wife, was present, said, "Parental love is an image of the Divine love impressed on the hearts of men;-God does not love the beings he has created less than parents love their children."
-When they were about putting the child into the coffin, the father said, "Dear little Magdalen, I see thee now lifeless, but thou wilt be reanimated;-thou will shine in the heavens as a star! even as the sun!
-I am joyous in spirit, but in the flesh most sorrowful.
-It is wonderful to realize that she is happy, better taken care of, and yet to be so sad."
-Then turning to the mother, who was bitterly weeping, he said, "Dear Catharine, remember where she is gone, - ah, she has made a blessed exchange.
-The heart bleeds without doubt: it is natural that it should; but the spirit, the immortal spirit, rejoices.
-Happy are those who die young; -children do not doubt,-they believe; with them all is trust;-they fall asleep."
-When the funeral took place, and people were assembled to convey the body to its last home, some friends said, they sympathized with him in his affliction.
-"Be not sorrowful for me," he replied; "I have sent a saint to heaven.
+Leather three himself upon his knees, weeping bitterly, and fervently prayed Got to spare her to them;-in a few moments abe expired in the arms of her father.
+Catharine, mequal to repressing the agony of her serrow, was at a little distance, perhaps unable to writese the last, long-drawn breath.
+When the scene was closed, Luther repeated fervently, "The will of God be done!-yes, she has goes to her Father in heaven," Philip Melanchthon, who, with his wife, was present, said, "Parental love is an image of the Divine love impressed on the hearts of men;-God does not love the beings he has created less than parents love their children."
+When they were about putting the child into the coffin, the futher said, "Bear little Magdalen, I see ther new lifebox, but thou will be reanimated;-thou will shine in the heaven; mastar! even as the sun!
+I am joyous in spirit, but in the flesh coast sortowful.
+It is worsherful to realize that she is happy; better taken care of, and yet to be so sail." letter :- Then turning to the mother, who was bitterly weeping, be said, "Dear Catharine, remember where she is gone, -ah, also has made a blessed exchange.
+The heart bleeds without doubt; it is natural that it should; but the spirit, the immortal spirit, rejoices.
+Happy are those who die young; -children do not declate-they believe; with then all is trant;-they fall salecus."
+When the funeral took place, and people were assembled to correy the body to its last boon, some friends said, they sympathized with him in his allfalion.
+"Be not serrowful for me," he replied; "I have sent a saint to heaven.
 O may we all die such a death! gladly would I accept it now!"
-When they began to chant, "Lord, remember not our ancient sins," Luther said, "Not only our ancient, but our present sins."
-To his friend, Justus Jonas, he soon after wrote the following letter :- "23d September, 1542.
+When they began to chant, "Lord, remember not our ancient sion," Lather with, " Not only our ancient, but our present sins."
+To his friend, Justus Jonas, he soon after wrote the following #234 September, 1542.